jrie/sqstorage/README.md

 ### Update your installation
 * Download the files and replace the existing  with the new ones
-* If not done, update the meekrodb git submodule: `git submodule init` and `git submodule update`
 * Visit the install.php page of your installation with your browser
 * Click the install / update button